bansal-ishaan/Drishya/README.md

-# 🎬 CineVault – Decentralized Film Distribution Platform
+# 🎬 Drishya – Decentralized Film Distribution Platform

-CineVault is a **next-generation decentralized film distribution and rental platform** built on the **Camp Blockchain**.
+Drishya is a **next-generation decentralized film distribution and rental platform** built on the **Camp Blockchain**.
 It reshapes the relationship between filmmakers and their audience by **removing centralized intermediaries**, ensuring **fair monetization**, and offering a **censorship-resistant home** for creative work.

 ---